-In order to ensure that qualified WBE, MBE, and disadvantaged and labor surplus area-owned businesses are included on solicitation lists, WVDED may utilize the WVDOH published list of MBE/WBE registered companies, and publish any open solicitations for projects related to the construction and maintenance of the expanded broadband network.
-WVDED will also encourage qualified businesses to register with the West Virginia Secretary of State's office to market their services and products.
+In order to ensure that qualified WBE, MBE, and disadvantaged and labor surplus area-owned businesses are included on solicitation lists, WVDED may utilize the West Virginia Division of Highways (WVDOH) published list of MBE/WBE registered companies, and publish any open solicitations for projects related to the construction and maintenance of the expanded broadband network.
+WVDED will also collaborate with the WV Purchasing Division to utilize its developed lists as well.
+Additionally, WVDED will encourage qualified businesses to register with the West Virginia Secretary of State's office to market their services and products.

-Additionally, the (WVSBDC) has previously maintained a minority and women-owned business directory, which was discontinued.
+Additionally, the West Virginia Small Business Development Center (SBDC) has previously maintained a minority and women-owned business directory, which was discontinued.
 However, WVDED may seek to utilize non-deployment funds to enable the SBDC to re-institute and revitalize this directory in coordination with the Herbert Henderson Office of Minority Affairs.
+Alternatively, WVDED may utilize any lists developed by the WV SBA as a source of certified MBEs and WBEs.